 Elemental is delivered as a face-to-face, media-driven seminar with time for interactive practice.
 Instructors and their assistants teach lessons and lead discussion about sexual assault, consent, effective verbal- and non-verbal communication, campus culture, gender-role socialization, environmental and alcohol awareness, and physical self-protection.
 Elemental was originally designed to be taught at a 6 hour seminar but it has since been modified to allow for other teaching models as well (original 6 hour version; summer bridge 9 hour version; 1 credit-hour semester version that takes place across 16 hours).
 Students who complete the program receive 1 year of access to online review materials that cover all of the verbal and physical techniques taught during the seminar.

 There are two ways to bring Elemental to your institution:

 Fees will vary depending on how you choose to bring Elemental to your institution.

 If you opt to bring in an independent instructor, fees are set by that instructor.
-The fee to bring Drs.
-Holtzman and Menning to your institution and present the seminar currently typically ranges from $1500 to about $4000 depending on travel costs and the availability of local equipment and volunteers to assist with in-classroom training.
-Please contact us for details.
+The fee to bring Dr. Holtzman, the director of Elemental, to your institution to present the seminar is variable depending on travel costs.

 All certified Elemental instructors have access to our online course-registration system at www.elementalprotection.org.
 All student registrations, fees charged to students (if any), and student review module access and use are facilitated through the website.
 We also offer support for training classroom assistants through the website.